French lower house backs Holocaust deportations fund

 U.S. politicians have for years sought to stop the rail firm taking part in tenders on their territory, asking for the French company to first provide compensation.

-The agreement is intended to guarantee a judicial immunity that will mean SNCF can no longer be directly targeted by lawsuits or excluded from tenders.
+The agreement is intended to guarantee a judicial immunity that will mean SNCF can no longer be directly targeted by lawsiuits or excluded from tenders.

-Critics have accused the SNCF of collaborating in the deportation of the victims but the company says it had no choice but to comply.
-A 2007 ruling by France’s top administrative court the Conseil d‘Etat exonerated it of all responsibility.